 Let me explain…

 I’m sure you have included both, the primary and secondary keywords on the page prominently.
-And your copy seems on topic too.
+And your copy seems on the topic too.

 But chances are that what you’ve published misses out on the search intent Google associated with the query.